Air Source Heat Pumps

-With the government grants that are available through the Renewable Heat Incentive the install costs can partially or fully recouped subject to survey.
-Grants of up to £12,000 are available for new installations.
+With the government grants that are available through the Boiler Upgrade Scheme the install costs can partially or fully recouped subject to survey.
+Grants of up to £5,000 are available for the supply and fitting of new installations.
 Grants cannot be applied for retrospectively towards existing systems.
-Finance can also be provided for UK residents as well as interest free loans through the Energy Saving Trust (Scotland Only)

 How Do They Work?